TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

     ✅ - create the pagnation controls test
     ✅ - break down helpers into separate scripts (checks, sets, forum filling, setups) ✅ - run only 1 test file w/ a short hand command

-    - better errors and checking for elements
-        - wrap in trycatch
-        - trace stack where assumption was called
-        - custom error data

     ✅ - wait fors
         ✅ - wait for url to match route